Countdown to your dream dance vacation

 Giovanni's Shrimp Truck: Supposedly, a must-visit for delicious garlic shrimp, but honestly, it's rice and shrimp.
 If you're on the North Shore, the next option is a must.

 Surf & Salsa: Killer burritos, but there are times of the day that the lines are long, so prepare accordingly.
-INSIDER TIP: Order online for pick up ahead of time on your way there!

 Best Poke: This can be argued, but most people will send you to Foodland.
 There's a number of places that will give you a pretty good poke bowl, but the best in our opinion is a local spot near Pearlridge called Ryder's.
 If you're on the road driving, you'll end up getting close to it on the way back to Waikiki.
 It's worth the stop!